-To motivate the students to understand the basic principles group theory and molecular spectroscopy
+To motivate the students to understand the basic principles of group theory and molecular spectroscopy Objectives:

-- (i) Learnt about the various principles involved in group theory - (ii) learnt the principles involved in molecular spectroscopy.

-Group theory - symmetry elements and symmetry operations - identity - centre of symmetry - axis of symmetry - plane of symmetry and improper rotation axis of symmetry.

-Groups and their properties - molecular point groups and classification - matrices-matrix representation of symmetry operations

-Classes - representations - reducible and irreducible representations - properties of irreducible representations - orthoganality theorem (proof not needed) and its consequences.

-Construction of character table for $C{2\nu}$ and $C{3\nu}$ point groups.
+On successful completion of the course the students should have (i) Learnt about the various principles involved in group theory (ii) learnt the principles involved in molecular spectroscopy.
+Contents Unit - I Group theory - symmetry elements and symmetry operations - identity - centre of symmetry - axis of symmetry - plane of symmetry and improper rotation axis of symmetry.
+Groups and their properties - molecular point groups and classification - matrices-matrix representation of symmetry operations Classes - representations - reducible and irreducible representations - properties of irreducible representations - orthoganality theorem (proof not needed) and its consequences.
+Construction of character table for C{2v} and C{3v} point groups.
+Unit - II Molecular spectra:

-Molecular spectra: